Oral Allergy Syndrome: What It Is + How To Manage It

 - Ragweed pollen: banana, cucumber, melons, sunflower seeds, zucchini

 Second, it's important to know that OAS symptoms can be a sign that your immune system is overactive and needs rebalancing.
-Many instances of OAS can be dramatically improved or eliminated with six simple strategies:
+Symptoms of OAS may be improved by using these six simple strategies:

 1. Clean up your diet.